The Architecture

 How does on-demand access work?

-Once you register, all four sessions are available immediately.
+Once you register, you will receive an email for immediate access to the session(s) you enrolled in.
 Watch in any order, at your own pace, on any device.
-A brief quiz is required after each session to earn CE credit — standard for accredited on-demand courses.
+A brief quiz is required after each session to earn CE credit (as required for accredited on-demand courses).

 How many CEUs will I earn?